withastro/astro/docs/src/pages/reference/api-reference.md

 | `url`          | `URL` | The URL of the request being rendered.          |
 | `canonicalURL` | `URL` | [Canonical URL][canonical] of the current page. |

-⚠️ Temporary restriction: this is only accessible in top-level pages and not in sub-components.

 ### `Astro.resolve()`

 `Astro.resolve()` helps with creating URLs relative to the current Astro file, allowing you to reference files within your `src/` folder.